u-boot/u-boot/doc/develop/bootstd.rst

 Note: At present a filesystem is needed for the bootmeth to be called on block devices, simply because we don't have any examples where this is not the case.
 This feature can be added as needed.
+Note that sandbox is a special case, since in that case the host filesystem can be accessed even though the block device is NULL.

 If we take the example of the `bootmeth_distro` driver, this call ends up at `distro_read_bootflow()`.
 It has the filesystem ready, so tries various